 Apple Watch Ultra 3

-Best for connected adventurers with satellite SOS and two-way messaging (no phone required), 3,000-nit brightest display, and 40m dive certification.
+Best for connected adventurers prioritizing safety.
+Satellite SOS with two-way messaging without a phone, 3,000-nit brightest display, and 40m dive certification.

 Our Verdict